GravityKit/GravityView/readme.txt

 = develop =

 * Fixed: Fatal error when adding a GravityView block in Guternberg editor
+* Fixed: Error when activating an installed but not yet activated View type from within the View editor

 = 2.17.7 on May 4, 2023 =